 - Employee referral programs with incentives

-- Posting at a campus placement office (if the job requires a degree, but no experience)
+- Posting at a campus placement office or on an alumni job listings website

 - Local and ethnic newspapers